Tropical Storm Erin could become the first Atlantic hurricane of the 2025 season

 Tropical Storm Erin currently has maximum sustained winds of 45 miles per hour, with tropical storm-force winds extending out from its center as far as 35 miles.

-The NHC warned that the likelihood had increased for the storm to move closer to Puerto Rico, the Virgin Islands and the northern Leeward Islands, but forecasters say it's still too early to know what the effects might be.
-Erin may also impact parts of the east coast of the U.S., Bermuda, the Bahamas and the Greater Antilles next week, the NHC added.
+The National Hurricane Center warned that the likelihood had increased for the storm to move closer to Puerto Rico, the Virgin Islands and the northern Leeward Islands, but forecasters say it's still too early to know what the effects might be.
+Erin may also impact parts of the U.S. East Coast, Bermuda, the Bahamas and the Greater Antilles next week, the National Hurricane Center added.

-Earlier this year, the National Oceanic and Atmospheric Administration predicted an above-average Atlantic hurricane season with somewhere between 13-19 named storms between June 1 and November 30.
+This year, the National Oceanic and Atmospheric Administration (NOAA) predicted an above-average Atlantic hurricane season, with somewhere from 13 to 19 named storms between June 1 and Nov.
+30.

-NOAA said there were a number of factors making it easier for tropical storms to form this year, such as warmer ocean temperatures and weak wind shear.
+NOAA said a number of factors were making it easier for tropical storms to form this year, such as warmer ocean temperatures and weak wind shear.

 Climate change is driving up sea surface temperatures and making hurricanes more intense, causing more severe flooding, stronger winds and heavier rainfall.